Free UTM Builder for QR Codes — Track Your Scans

 What is a UTM link?

 It's an ordinary web address with a few tags added to the end — something like ?utm_source=counter&utm_medium=qr&utm_campaign=reviews.
-Those tags tell your website analytics that a visit came from scanning your sign, not from a Google search or a social post.
+Those tags tell your website analytics that a visit came from scanning your sign.

 Will it track if my QR points to Google reviews or Instagram?

 No. These tags are only read by Google Analytics on a website you own.
-Point the code at Google, Instagram, Facebook or anywhere else and those platforms ignore the tags — you'll get their own native insights, but not your scans split by sign and campaign.
-To get that breakdown, point the code at a page on your own website that has Google Analytics installed.
+Point the code at Google, Instagram or anywhere else and those platforms ignore the tags.

 What should I put for source, medium and campaign?